 (3) If an appellant files an appeal of the final order with the Circuit Court, the appellant shall be obligated to pay the amount listed on the notice of monthly support obligation while the appeal is pending.

 Section 7.
 Recommended Order.
-(1) After the hearing has concluded, the hearing officer shall draft a recommended order that:
+(1) After the hearing has concluded, the hearing officer shall submit to the secretary of the Cabinet for Health and Family Services a recommended order in accordance with KRS 13B.110 that:

 (a) Summarizes the facts of the case;